antonio8101/The-Decorator-Pattern-in-PHP/README.md

-# decorator_pattern_php
+# Decorator Pattern
-Example of the decorator pattern PHP
+Example of the decorator pattern  implementation done in PHP